 You can read Robert’s First Senate Speech here.

-In addition to his advocacy on LGBTI rights, Robert was also a strong voice for South Australian jobs fighting for increased investment in renewable energy, advanced manufacturing and the local steel industry.
+Robert was also a strong voice for South Australian jobs fighting for increased investment in renewable energy, advanced manufacturing and the local steel industry.
 In February, he worked with Senator Nick Xenophon to secure Senate support for an inquiry into BP’s proposal to drill in the Great Australian Bight and was a vocal opponent of the project.

 Prior to entering the Senate, Robert served on Adelaide City Council where he was a strong voice for progressive values, promoting: greener streets, better cycling infrastructure, ethical investment and improved access for people with disabilities.
 Robert’s achievements on Council include: